swanket/swanket.github.io/CV.md

 **September 2015 - December 2021**: B.Sc.
 Geophysics, The University of British Columbia
 ## Work Experience
 **January 2021 - May 2024**: Research Assistant, The University of British Columbia, Vancouver, BC, Canada<br>
+* Set up, perform and analyze analog geophysical experiments of sediment plume dynamics.
+* Analyze magnetic signatures from satellite missions to Mercury to better understand the crustal magnetic field of the planet.
+* Time series analysis comparing eruption and glacial history in West Antarctica.
+Numerical Modelling of thermal diffusion through the Earth’s crust.

 **September 2021 - December 2023**: Teaching Assistant, The University of British Columbia, Vancouver, BC, Canada<br>
+Support the professor in teaching class, responsible for teaching group laboratories, mentor and tutor students, and grading homework and tests.

 **May 2021 - August 2021**: Intern, GEI Consultants, Sacramento, California, USA<br>
+As the only geophysicist on a team of geohydrologists, I was tasked with addressing the geophysical tasks appointed to the project team.
+Worked with the geophysical surveying subcontractor to better understand the groundwater availability in the state of California.

 ## Publications